liupeirong/liupeirong.github.io/amlMLflowToArc/readme.md

  the following may not be immediately obvious that this sample trains an [MLflow model](https://www.mlflow.org/docs/latest/models.html) which doesn't have a `score.py` for [no-code deployment](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-log-mlflow-models?tabs=wrapper).

 * The training script for this sample is located [here](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/single-step/lightgbm/iris/src).
-* The code to connect to Azure ML and register the model is located [here]
+* The code to connect to Azure ML and register the model is located [here](https://github.com/liupeirong/amlv2_mlflow_to_kubernetes/blob/main/main.py).

 ## Deploy the model